Ive

 psychotherapeutic

-process, you will begin to trust your own unconscious.
-Remember, the
+process, you will begin to trust that your own unconscious is truth that

 fear, you can benefit